Annual Retreat and Symposium on Molecular Pharmacology

 Every September, the Pharmacology Department hosts a retreat for all students, faculty, and research associates.
 The retreat is most often held at the Sleeping Lady retreat center just outside Leavenworth, WA, and is headlined by research symposiums, formal presentations, and student poster sessions, which showcase the program's achievements over the past year.
 Many faculty and students take the opportunity between sessions to bike through the mountains, play volleyball, or head into downtown Leavenworth, which is modeled after Bavarian villages.
 The food is simply delicious, and there's plenty of it.
 Of course, no retreat would be complete without some hilarious entertainment from the Pharmacology second-year students.

-This year, the Pharmacology retreat will be held Monday, September 15th and Tuesday, September 16th at Sleeping Lady Conference Center in Leavenworth, WA.
+This year, the Pharmacology retreat will be held Tuesday, September 22, and Wednesday, September 23, 2015, at Sleeping Lady Conference Center in Leavenworth, WA.

 Getting There - Map and directions to Sleeping Lady

 In mid-December, the program throws a holiday party at the renowned Faculty Club on the UW campus.
 All students, faculty, and staff are invited, along with any family or significant others, to enjoy incredible food, a welcome address from department chair Dr. Catterall, and some laughs from more second-year student entertainment.

 Seattle is a great place to live.
 A vibrant culture coupled with great outdoors opportunities make the "Emerald City" an ideal place to call home.